lksalto/OnlinePortfolio/README.md

 # html-resume
-This is a simple resume made only using HTML
+This is a simple resume made only using HTML and CSS